 Any way you slice it, the law says it's armed robbery even if the gun wasn't loaded, even if the gun was never drawn or pointed at anyone.
 A finger pointed through a pocket can be made into armed robbery if the alleged victim thought it was a weapon.

-This means a class 2 felony with a mandatory prison sentence of at least 7 years up to 21 years if you're convicted.
+Armed robbery is considered a class 2 felony with a mandatory prison sentence of at least 7 years up to 21 years if convicted, along with fines ranging from $750 to $150,000.
+If this is a repeat offense, you could be looking at longer prison time.

 If you are facing an armed robbery charge, go with a law firm that's just as ready to take your case to trial as the government is.
 We are based in Phoenix and represent clients in Maricopa County and throughout Arizona.